Nimor111/HsTournament-DjangoExclusive/README.md

+# Hearthstone tournaments - We are fun and interactive!

-# A system to manage a HS tournament, or multiple ones.
+### A system to manage a HS tournament, or multiple ones.

-This one is Django exclusively.
+#### This one is Django exclusively.

 # TODO
 1. add user profile page